JurajNyiri/HomeAssistant-Tapo-Control/README.md

   Also make sure that:

-  - binary sensor is not disabled via entity, check .storage/core.config_entries for disabled entities
+  - binary sensor is not disabled via entity, check .storage/core.entity_registry for disabled entities, look for "disabled_by": "user" on platform "tapo_control".
+If it is, remove the whole entity or change to "disabled_by": null, and restart HASS.
   - binary sensor is enabled in tapo integration options
   - onvif port 2020 on camera is opened
 </details>